-In this new piece, he adds a new wrinkle to the analysis of "case," noting that the "original meaning of the word 'case' [was] a chance occurrence that invades someone's individual legal rights and thereby gives rise to a cause of action, in which a court's chief function is to expound the law."276 Thus, he argues, the right plaintiff, under Article III's "Case" provision, is "one whose federal legal rights have been violated fortuitously (that is, involuntarily as a result of a happenstance event or action beyond the plaintiff's control) and who can therefore legitimately trigger the court's expository function."277 This is quite different from the 1994 article, which would have had the federal courts accept any "case" that had a clearly framed federal issue, with "quality lawyering" and "a well-developed factual record";278 indeed, Pushaw noted, "public law 'Cases' . . . traditionally could be brought by any citizen."279
+In this new piece, he adds a new wrinkle to the analysis of "case," noting that the "original meaning of the word 'case' [was] a chance occurrence that invades someone's individual legal rights and thereby gives rise to a cause of action, in which a court's chief function is to expound the law."
+Thus, he argues, "standing should focus on the appropriate plaintiff who can bring an Article III 'Case'-namely, one whose federal legal rights have been violated fortuitously (that is, involuntarily as a result of a happenstance event or action beyond the plaintiff's control) and who can therefore legitimately trigger the court's expository function."
+This is quite different from the 1994 article, which would have had the federal courts accept any "case" that had a clearly framed federal issue, with "quality lawyering" and "a well-developed factual record"; indeed, Pushaw noted, "public law 'cases'... traditionally could be brought by any citizen."

 Pushaw's goal in Accidental Standing is to keep out of the federal courts cases that have been manufactured by would-be plaintiffs.
 Thus, under his test, standing is satisfied "only when it befalls a plaintiff by chance."
 This would leave the standing of private-law plaintiffs and regulated entities largely undisturbed: "This sort of injury virtually always exists when the violation of a federal law results in a tort, breach of contract, or infringement of property rights."
-281
+267

 What does accidental standing do to regulatory beneficiaries?
-Pushaw recognizes that "the Court will not overrule its precedent recognizing environmental and 'aesthetic' injuries."
-But plaintiffs claiming such injuries should have to rebut the presumption that they lack the kind of "fortuitous" injury that (Pushaw argues) the word "case" requires:
+Pushaw recognizes that "the Court will not overrule its precedent recognizing environmental and 'aesthetic' injuries."268 But plaintiffs claiming such injuries should have to rebut the presumption that they lack the kind of "fortuitous" injury that (Pushaw argues) the word "case" requires:

 Those latter plaintiffs should be able to rebut that presumption only by demonstrating that they suffered distinctive injuries that occurred fortuitously while they were engaging in lawful recreational activity for its own sake-for example, that they visited a national park one day for pleasure and unexpectedly saw illegal conduct that harmed them in a special way.
-By contrast, standing should be denied to those who, either on their own or at the instigation of a special interest group, go somewhere specifically to look for legal violations to use as a basis to
+By contrast, standing should be denied to those who, either on their own or at the instigation of a special interest group, go somewhere specifically to look for